 - 400 grams pork mince

-- 1 tbsp sriracha or other chilli sauce of choice more to taste if required
+- 1 tablespoon sriracha or other chilli sauce of choice more to taste if required

 - 500 grams egg noodles or noodles of choice prepared according to package directions